upperlinecode/CS-and-the-City-Curriculum/data/statistics.md

 The dataset we explored didn't just have customer journey time performance; it also included the number of passengers who rode on each line during each month.

-Come up with 5 questions you could ask about the number of passengers who rode on each line during each month that make use of statistical measurements.
+Come up with 3-5 questions you could ask about the number of passengers who rode on each line during each month that make use of statistical measurements.
+How does knowing the volume of riders on each line increase (or challenge) your understanding of why certain lines were on time more frequently than others.